top of page

 • Common outcomes:

-• Decreased trauma-related symptoms
+• Decreased anxiety and trauma-related symptom

 CPT